Models for $(\infty, n)$-categories and the cobordism hypothesis: Comparison of models for -categories

 In the special case where $\mathcal C$ is a groupoid, then $\nerve(\mathcal C)$ has the property that such a unique extension exists for $0 \leq k \leq m$, i.e., has the \emph{unique horn filling condition}.
 However, in homotopy theory, it has long been common to consider simplicial sets that are a bit weaker than the nerves of groupoids.
 If we have a simplicial set $K$ such that any map $V[m,k] \rightarrow K$ extends to a map $\Delta[m] \rightarrow K$, but this extension is no longer required to be unique, it is called a \emph{Kan complex}.
 Such simplicial sets are significant in that they are the fibrant objects in the standard model structure on simplicial sets.
 Therefore, they can be regarded as particular models for $\infty$-groupoids.

-Here we return to the inner horn filling condition and call a simplicial set $K$ an \emph{inner Kan complex} or \emph{quasi-category} if it has the above non-unique extension property for $0<k<m$.
+Here we return to the inner horn filling condition and call a simplicial set $K$ an \emph{inner Kan complex} or \emph{quasi-category} if it has the above non-unique extension property for $0<k<m$, a notion that was first defined by Boardman and Vogt \cite{bv}.
 Then, just as a Kan complex is a homotopy version of a groupoid, a quasi-category is a homotopy version of a category, in fact a model for an $(\infty, 1)$-category.

-\begin{theorem} \cite{dugspi}, \cite{joyal}, \cite{lurie} There is a model structure $\Qcat$ on the category of simplicial sets such that the fibrant objects are the quasi-categories. \end{theorem}
+\begin{theorem} \cite{dugspi}, \cite{joyalqcsc}, \cite{lurie} There is a model structure $\Qcat$ on the category of simplicial sets such that the fibrant objects are the quasi-categories. \end{theorem}

-One can actually define mapping spaces, for example, in a quasi-category, and the weak equivalences between quasi-categories again have the same flavor as the Dwyer-Kan equivalences of simplicial sets.

-Proofs for the Quillen equivalence between $\mathcal{SC}$ and $\Qcat$ are given in Lurie's book and in unpublished work of Joyal; Dugger and Spivak have given a substantially shorter proof using different methods.
+One can actually define mapping spaces, for example, in a quasi-category (\cite{dugspi} goes into particular detail on this point), and the weak equivalences between quasi-categories again have the same flavor as the Dwyer-Kan equivalences of simplicial sets.
+Making this relationship more precise, there is a coherent nerve functor $\mathcal{SC} \rightarrow \Qcat$, first defined by Cordier and Porter \cite{cp}.
+Proofs for using this functor to obtain a Quillen equivalence between $\mathcal{SC}$ and $\Qcat$ are given in Lurie's book and in unpublished work of Joyal; Dugger and Spivak have given a substantially shorter proof using different methods.

 \begin{theorem} \cite{dugspi}, \cite{joyal}, \cite{lurie} The model categories $\mathcal{SC}$ and $\Qcat$ are Quillen equivalent. \end{theorem}

 While the previous theorem was sufficient to prove that all four models are equivalent, Joyal and Tierney have established multiple direct Quillen equivalences between $\Qcat$ and the other models.